Gordon Wilson Flats

 Gordon Wilson Flats is a residential building in central Wellington, completed in 1959.
 The building was owned by Housing New Zealand and housed 131 people.
-It is currently owned by Victoria University of Wellington, and is unoccupied pending a decision on its future.
+It is currently owned by Victoria University of Wellington and was unoccupied prior to its demolition.

 On 17 June 2025, the National government said it would remove the flats' heritage protected status by way of specific legislation, paving the way for demolition by the owners.
+Demolition began in 2026.

 Originally known as The Terrace Flats, it was renamed in honour of government architect Gordon Wilson who died in its final year of construction.

 Use as social housing: 1959–2013

 The foundation stone for the building was laid on 6 August 1957, with completion in 1959.
 The flats gave practical expression to the perceived obligation of central government to provide social welfare in the form of affordable housing for lower-paid citizens.
 Its 11 storeys accommodated 12 bed-sitting rooms on the ground floor with 75 maisonettes above, housing a total of 131 inhabitants.